codsen/codsen/packages/codsen-tokenizer/README_FUTURE.md

 **SECOND STEP**

-the parser such as `codsen-parser` can assemble the correct AST
+The parser such as `codsen-parser` can assemble the AST representing reality - we have a tag!

 **THIRD STEP**

-linters such as `emlint` can check, does the token's `start` index fall upon an opening bracket.
+Linters such as `emlint` can traverse the AST and check, does the token's `start` index fall upon an opening bracket.
 It does not in this case — but we can automatically fix this issue because we know where the bracket is missing.

 **FOURTH STEP**

-after our tooling restores the opening bracket, the other tooling — browsers, inferior parsers etc. — can operate correctly.
+After our tooling restores the opening bracket, the other tooling — browsers, inferior parsers etc. — can operate correctly.

 **[⬆ back to top](#)**